wwcodemanila/git-party/discussions/03 - Forks and Pull Requests.md

 <img src="../assets/pr-merge.png" alt="pr-merge" style="height: 100px"/>

-In case of conflicts, sync your fork first before resolving the conflicts and pushing your the resolution.
+In case of conflicts, sync your fork first before resolving the conflicts and pushing your resolution.

 # Syncing forks